 Premier François Legault made this announcement, among others, at a press conference yesterday (March 16) evening, days after Quebecers rolled their clocks forward for daylight saving time.
 Behavioural experts had warned that those living in a red zone might be less willing to comply with a curfew as the days got longer.

-“But these will not be the same bars that we knew before COVID-19,” Quebec public health director Dr. Horacio Arruda said, adding that rigorous safety measures would be put in place.
+“But these will not be the same bars that we knew before COVID-19,” Quebec public health director Dr. Horacio Arruda said, adding that rigorous safety measures would be implemented.

 Despite the lingering threat of more contagious variants and a potential third wave, health officials said the situation in the province is improving that to its expanded vaccine campaign.
 Legault yesterday announced that anyone who wanted to be vaccinated would be able to get their first dose by Saint-Jean Baptiste, the province’s national holiday on June 24.